saadtoorx/Iris-Flower-Classification-using-RFC/README.md

-# 🌸 Iris Flower Classification using Decision Tree
+# 🌸 Iris Flower Classification using RFC

 Classify iris flowers into Setosa, Versicolor, or Virginica using a Decision Tree Classifier trained on the classic Iris dataset.